reymon359/collman/README.md

 ### Run `collman`

-Once we have the collection ready, in a terminal in the collection directory, we run `collman --id name-input-directory`.
+Once we have the collection ready, in a terminal in the collection directory, we run `collman --id name-input-directory` (or `npx collman --id name-input-directory` if you are using at least npm version `5.2.0`).
 Going on with the previous example it would be `collman --id fruits`.
 The input directory name is not needed if you name your directory `ìtems` which is the default one.
 As we named it `fruits` we have to pass the command line argument.

 You will see this output: